ouspg/SecurityEngineering/Week1_Threats/README.md

 docker-compose up -d
 ```

 Next deploy atleast 2 agents with different operating systems, one on a virtual machine and one on your own OS for example.
 You can do this via the Wazuh WUI(Web User Interface), or when your OS is not available there, you can follow [this](https://documentation.wazuh.com/current/user-manual/agent-enrollment/index.html), the first method is recommended.
-The IP address is your interal ip address.
+The IP address is your internal ip address.
 This step should be straightforward.

 Create a directory named integrity and add a file to it on both machines and enable FIM(File Integrity Monitoring) on both agents, you should also set the scan frequency at around 60 seconds, so you won't have to wait for the events.